francois-durand/my_toy_package/docs/tutorial.rst

 Install Dev Requirements
 ========================

-Preliminary step 1: if you work on a "small" project, and especially if you do not have a virtual environment, I suggest that you do not impose the exact versions of the third-party packages used for development.
+Preliminary step: if you work on a "small" project, and especially if you do not have a virtual environment, I suggest that you do not impose the exact versions of the third-party packages used for development.

 #.
 Open the file ``requirements_dev.txt``.
 #.
 Remove all the mentions of the form ``==x.y.z``.

-Preliminary step 2: add a line ``twine`` in ``requirements_dev.txt``.

 Anyway, in the PyCharm terminal: